kenlyx/ThxSeafood/README.md

 # Hot Job Map

-A map for internet programer find jobs,and know the top hot jobs in different cities
+A map(google map api) for internet programer find jobs,and know the top hot jobs in different cities